Day 1: Fes- Ifrane – Azrou – Cedar Forest – Midelt – Erfoud – Merzouga

 Tizin’TichkaPass: TheTizi n’Tichka is a mountain pass in Morocco, at an elevation of 2260m (6,867 ft.) above sea level, linking the city of Ouarzazate to the southeast of Marrakesh through the High Atlas Mountains.
 It lies between the Gateway of the Sahara Desert and the great Marrakech Plains.
 This long winding road offers many breathtaking views and the scenery promises to be nothing short of spectacular.
 The natural backdrop of the enormous rocks reflects colors in every shade of orange, red and brown imaginable while still visible in the deep valleys is the contrasting green from different types of cultivation of the local villagers.

-Marrakech:Once you arrive to Marrakech, you will be dropped off at your hotel and this will complete your 5 Day Tour from Fes to Marrakech and end our services.
+Marrakech:Once you arrive to Marrakech, you will be dropped off at your hotel and this will complete your 5 Day Tour from Fes to Merzouga to Marrakech and end our services.

 Tour includes :